Recommendations & Conclusions

 The Government should set out what the next iteration of SFI will look like and the date it will be open for applications in the response to this report.
 It must also state how it intends to increase farm profitability, using a sector-by-sector approach, no later than October 2025.
 (Recommendation, …

-Government response.
 The government defers providing full details on the next SFI iteration and its application date, committing to more information later this summer.
-It also defers stating how it will increase farm profitability by announcing a new review of farming profitability, …
+It also defers stating how it will increase farm profitability by announcing a new review of farming profitability, to be led by Baroness …

 9